terrysahaidak/react-native-gallery-toolkit/README.md

 # Development status

 Currently, only standalone gallery (which you can render on a separate screen) is available.
 I'm preparing documentation for Pager and ImageTransformer components.
-For more info see Roadmap.

 ![Gallery in action gif](gifs/promo.gif)